j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 as He oxbows through time, leviathan.

+To glance on a canyon wall
+the snaking line

+incised in stone:
+I touch you from the other

+end of an organism, this stream
+of time and skin, the generations.

-Grasps and sculpts, is sculpted by,
+We sculpt and we are sculpted by
 some portion of the myriad fact

-To glance on a canyon wall
-that snaking line
-I touch the ancients from another end:
-a river of skin, of generations

-Forgiveness guards against atrophy, fosters growth.
+Forgiveness loosens atrophy, fosters growth.

 It lets us view each Other
 in enfolding light, a limber grace.

 ⁕  ⁕  ⁕

+*One who has perfected... the twin arts of remembering and*
+*forgetting is in a position to play... with the whole of existence.*

+--SK, *Journals*

+⁕  ⁕  ⁕

-We know the never-resting world
+We know the never-resting mind
 cannot be held.
 Sit with me.

 Fractals are limitless, yet don't *exist*